aniketkpd/-AI-CHATBOT-WITH-NLP/README.md

 - **NLTK Documentation**: The official documentation helped understand how to use the `Chat` class and regular expressions for building a conversational chatbot.
 - **W3Schools**: Provided a solid understanding of Python basics and regular expressions.
 - **YouTube Tutorials**: These were useful for learning how to integrate NLP techniques into building interactive chatbots.
-- **ChatGPT**:For helping understand how and why things works this way, for clarity.
+- **ChatGPT**: For helping understand how and why things works this way, for clarity.

-This chatbot serves as a basic example of NLP in action, demonstrating how natural language can be processed and understood by machines, even in simple use cases like this
+This chatbot serves as a basic example of NLP in action, demonstrating how natural language can be processed and understood by machines, even in simple use cases.

 # OUTPUT OF THE TASK